 - Although you can try 12AT7s, 12AU7s, 5751s without any harm, the design is optimized for 12AX7s, and are therefore the only recommended tube in the preamp positions.
-5881 tubes are a suitable replacement, but we prefer KT66s for this amplifier.
-Use only a GZ34/5AR4 rectifier tube.
+Use only EL34s and a GZ34/5AR4 rectifier tube.

 Do I need to use a matched and balanced phase inverter?